bsurc/docs/docs/conda.md

 ![copy link screenshot](images/copylink.png)

-Then paste that link into the terminal to download the installer script: (replace `PASTE_LINK_HERE` with the link you copied)
+Then in an ssh terminal session paste that link after `wget` to download the installer script: (replace `PASTE_LINK_HERE` with the link you copied)
 ```bash
 wget PASTE_LINK_HERE
 ```